neropsys/DX_11_Billiard/README.md

 DirectX 11 version of Billiard game used on OOP class, assignment No.3

-Build & Run Tested on
+Build & Run tested on

-Visual Studio 2013 Professional
+* Visual Studio 2013 Professional
-Visual Studio Community 2015
+* Visual Studio Community 2015